Torres del Paine W Trek tour (Patagonia)

 Transfer to Torres del Paine National Park

-The classic 5 days Torres del Paine W Trek starts after lunch.
-You will have to go to Puerto Natales bus station, where you will take a bus to the park departing at 2:15 PM.
-Make sure you get there 15 minutes before departute.
+The classic 5-day Torres del Paine W Trek starts after lunch.
+You’ll need to be at Puerto Natales bus station, where you will take a bus to the park departing at 2:15 pm.
+Make sure to get there 15 minutes before departure.

 Central or Chileno Sector

-Upon arrival you will check-in, and your dinner and breakfast schedule will be indicated.
+Upon arriving at your sector, you will complete check-in, when a dinner and breakfast schedule will be assigned to you.

-You will have free time until dinner time.
-Some travelers take the opportunity to stroll around the area, others have a drink on the bar terrace and enjoy the scenery.
+Afterward, you’ll have free time until dinner.
+Some travelers take a stroll around the area, while others have a drink at the bar’s terrace and enjoy the scenery.

-💬 Breakfast and dinner are always served in the dining room of the "refugio", even if you stay in camping.
+💬 Breakfast and dinner are always served in the dining room of the "refugio", even if you’ll be staying at the campsite.

 DAY 2 Base Torres Trekking